University of Manchester spinout secures funding to advance lithium extraction technology

 To find out more about the work of Watercycle Technologies Limited, visit: www.watercycletechnologies.com

-The University of Manchester Innovation Factory’s core mission is to use the IP developed at the University to create positive social, economic, and environmental impact.
-The Innovation Factory works with academic and student inventors to identify research that has the potential to create value.
-It then translates these into a form where they can be used to benefit society as a whole.
+The University of Manchester Innovation Factory’s mission is to turn university-developed IP into positive social, economic, and environmental impact.
+It collaborates with academic and student inventors to identify valuable research and transform it into real-world solutions.
 Access to innovations may be created via technology licensing or the formation of new spinout companies.
-The Innovation Factory aims to provide a world class service to academic colleagues as well as industry; entrepreneurs; licensees; VC & angel investors and corporate venturing partners.
+The Innovation Factory is committed to delivering a world-class service to academics, industry partners, entrepreneurs, licensees, venture capital and angel investors, as well as corporate venture partners.